jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 to construct the trace line it will return later.
 This allows the base implementation `DltTraceDecoderBase` to be extended to create other types of trace lines, without having to encapsulate (wrap) or create temporary copies.

+A non-verbose `DltNonVerboseTraceLine` derives from a `DltVerboseTraceLine` and only contains the extra information which is the message identifier read from the trace file.